MIC-DKFZ/trixi/Readme.md

 pip install numpy seaborn matplotlib
 ```

-If you want to use pytorch*logger:
+If you want to use any of the PyTorch loggers or the Experiment class:
 ```
 #install pytorch: http://pytorch.org/
 pip install torchvision